qzhang503/proteoQ/vignettes/README.md

 `expt_smry.xlsx`

 [7] The default is `scale_log2r = TRUE` throughout the package.
-When calling functions involved parameter `scale_log2r`, users will specify explicitly `scale_log2r = FALSE` to overwrite the default.
-Although the package provides the facility to look for a global setting of `scale_log2`, I don't recommend using it.
+When calling functions involved parameter `scale_log2r`, users can specify explicitly `scale_log2r = FALSE` or define its value under the global environment.

 [8] Prameter `fasta` is solely used for the calculation of protein percent coverage.
 Precomputed data will be used if no `fasta` database